 ** UPDATE – Jan 31st 2016 **

-I have my third AC chemo tomorrow and I’m doing everything I can to change my mindset about it.
-Instead of thinking about about it as ‘poisoning me’, I’m focusing on it killing off those cancer cells (if there are any left!) and helping me, not harming me.
+I have my third AC chemo experience tomorrow and I’m doing everything I can to change my mindset about it.
+Instead of ‘poisoning me’, it’s killing off those cancer cells (if there are any left!) and helping me, not harming me.
 There is a high chemo success rate.